ipbes/ipbeswebdocs/docs/components/content-types.rst

 | Webform                    | 14    |
 +----------------------------+-------+

-Details about each content type can be found `here <https://ipbes-docs.readthedocs.io/en/latest/annex/nodes/index.html>`_
+Details about each content type can be found here_

+.. _here: ../annex/node/index.rst